 When to take the qualifying exam?

 Students are advised to pursue this qualifying examination before the end of their first academic year in the PhD program.
-Please consult individual departments for program specific deadlines, examination dates, and other recommendations.
+Please consult individual programs for specific deadlines, examination dates, and other recommendations.

 When to schedule the qualifying exam?